Thyroid and Gut Health Connection

 The symptoms of a thyroid storm can be a rapid heartbeat, a high temperature, diarrhoea and sickness, jaundice, severe agitation and confusion and loss of consciousness.6

-A thyroid storm can be caused by an infection, pregnancy, incorrect use of medication or an injury to the thyroid gland.
+A thyroid storm can be caused by an infection, pregnancy, incorrect medication use or an injury to the thyroid gland.
 It is a sudden flare-up of symptoms that can be life-threatening.6

-It’s unusual for a thyroid storm to occur, but it’s important to seek immediate emergency assistance if you are concerned that you are experiencing symptoms.
+It’s unusual for a thyroid storm to occur, but it’s essential to seek immediate emergency assistance if you are concerned that you are experiencing symptoms.

-An under-active thyroid doesn’t allow your bodily systems to function fast enough, which can lead to constipation.4 This is because your digestive system isn’t working at the pace needed to properly digest food; it is working much slower.
+An under-active thyroid doesn’t allow your bodily systems to function fast enough, leading to constipation.4 This is because your digestive system isn’t working at the pace needed to digest food properly; it is working much slower.

 How Do I Help Thyroid Dysfunction?

-Firstly, its important to fix the problem at the source with thyroid issues.
+Firstly, it's essential to fix the problem at the source with thyroid issues.

 Hypothyroidism

-If you have hypothyroidism, a thyroid replacement pill can be prescribed to give your body enough of the hormones to function properly.
-This can limit constipation caused by hypothyroidism, as that is a direct symptom of not having enough of the hormones.5
+If you have hypothyroidism, a thyroid replacement pill can be prescribed to give your body enough of the hormones to function correctly.
+This can limit constipation caused by hypothyroidism, which is a direct symptom of insufficient hormones.5

 If you have hyperthyroidism, you may be given oral radioactive iodine to combat symptoms.
-This is absorbed by your thyroid gland which shrinks it, combating symptoms that were present from too much of the thyroid hormones being produced.
+This is absorbed by your thyroid gland, which shrinks it, fighting signs that were present from too much thyroid hormone production.

 Hyperthyroidism